 Many of the families lived in slum areas and many children were orphans.
-It occurred to her that the work taking place in the projects there was very similar to her own work back in the UK with disadvantaged and homeless people.
+It occurred to her that the work taking place in the projects was remarkably like her own work back in the UK with disadvantaged and homeless people.
 Like many young people in the UK Rachel’s two daughters had a GAP year before going to university.
 The impact on them was profound.
 It struck her that the homeless young people she worked with would never have that opportunity.
-Could we bring the two things together, working to alleviate the impact of extreme poverty and providing disadvantaged people with a life changing experience.
+Could we bring the two things together, working to alleviate the impact of extreme poverty and providing disadvantaged people with a life changing experience?

 Intrepid explorers build a school canteen

-And so, in January 2006 after much fundraising and with much support a small group intrepid explorers made up of five volunteers, four young people and Bob the builder travelled to a slum in Nairobi known as Kayole to build a school canteen in one of the projects we support.
-Since this trip we haven’t looked back and in 2007 TABS International was formally registered as a charity with the charity commission.
-We have visited Kenya many times since and 3 of these trips being with a group of volunteers made up of disadvantaged people all over the UK who have worked in the project we support in Kiandutu, digging foundations, building school buildings, painting, and anything that needs doing while we are there.
+And so, in January 2006 after much fundraising and with much support a small group of intrepid explorers made up of five volunteers, four young people and Bob the builder (yes, Bob the builder) travelled to a slum in Nairobi known as Kayole to build a school canteen in one of the projects we support.
+Since this trip we have not looked back and in 2007 TABS International was formally registered as a charity with the charity commission.
+We have visited Kenya many times since then, 3 of these trips being with a group of volunteers made up of disadvantaged people from all over the UK who worked in the project we support in Kiandutu, digging foundations, building school buildings, painting, and anything else that needed doing while we are there.